filiph/HYG-Database/jekyll/index.markdown

 1. **Pick** a star and find out which sector it is in.
 	* Or, just pick a sector randomly.
 2. **Print** out the sector and it's neighbours.
-	* Based on the epicness of your project, you can print out just 1, or four, or 16 papers.
+	* Based on the epicness of your project, you can print out just 1, or four, or 16 papers, or whatever.
-3. **Arrange** them on the table.
+3. **Arrange** them on the floor or the table.
 	* The little notes on the sides are a hint for you about what comes where.
 	* Keep in mind that each page has a 1-hex border at each side that belongs to the neighbouring sector.
 4. Start planning your galactic conquest (or whatever else it is you're doing).